LudwigWermke/ngx-date-bar-chart/projects/ngx-date-bar-chart/README.md

 `data: INgxDateValue[] | INgxDateValueSeries[]` aka the 'input', has to be set

-`stacked` whether the chart is stacked or not
+`stacked: boolean` whether the chart is stacked or not

 ## bars, padding, and colors

-`barSpacingPercentage` amount of space that is distributed between the bars as space (range from 0 to 1)
+`barSpacingPercentage: number` amount of space that is distributed between the bars as space (range from 0 to 1)

-`barSeriesInnersSpacing` only relevant for series; amount of space that is distributed between the bars for each date
+`barSeriesInnersSpacing: number` only relevant for series; amount of space that is distributed between the bars for each date

-`rounded`: whether the bars are rounded (defaults to true)
+`rounded: boolean`: whether the bars are rounded (defaults to true)

 `barRadiusFunction: ((barWidth: number) => number)` use this, if you want your bar-radius to be custom